This course will equip you with the knowledge and understanding to study the environment around us in a scientific context.

 Recommended textbooks to be advised by your tutor.
 Extensive use will be made of the Internet and relevant websites will be an important source of material to study this course.

 Higher Education to study earth sciences, teaching or surveying.
-Employment with environmental agencies and conservation agencies.
+Employment with environmental agencies, conservation agencies, energy sectors, environmental health officer, flood management and health & safety.